 In previous articles, we discussed financial tasks to do daily, weekly and monthly to help organize and keep track of your money.
 Once you are on track monthly, review tasks to do on an annual basis.

-Do look at your credit card and bank statements with a critical eye
+- look at your credit card and bank statements with a critical eye

 Determine your recurring charges, and decide if you are still using those services or if better alternatives now exist.
 For instance, maybe you can cancel the cable TV subscription in favor of Netflix or the Internet, eliminate your landline, or cancel a gym membership you rarely use.
 Apply the funds you save to credit card or student loan debt, or to bolstering emergency fund or retirement savings.

 It’s important to do an annual review and make adjustments.
 And if you’d don’t have a budget, now is the time to create and learn to use a simple one.
 Each year, re-evaluate your goals and re-align the budget to meet those goals.
 Your goals might range from taking a vacation next summer to having time to train for a marathon to saving for retirement.
 Keep those goals top of mind and you’ll find budgeting to be much easier.

 Everyone can obtain a copy of his or her report from each of the three major credit report bureaus (Experian, Trans Union, and Equifax).
 You can get a copy of each credit report once a year—for free.
 Reviewing your reports can help you detect identity theft, or errors that damage your credit.
 Once you have viewed your reports, you can correct any errors immediately online.

 Is it better or worse than a year ago?
 Have you paid off debt, or added to it?
 If your balances are headed in the wrong direction, make a solid plan to repay your debt.
 If you can’t pay off your debt on your own, talk with a credible debt relief company about options that could include debt negotiation, credit counseling, or consolidating your debt with an online lender.